UCLA Bruins: Football

 UCLA became the first school to have a top winner in both basketball and football in the same year with Gary Beban winning the Heisman Trophy and Lew Alcindor (now Kareem Abdul-Jabbar) winning the U.S. Basketball Writers Association player of the year award in 1968.

 15 football players and coaches have been inducted into the College Football Hall of Fame, John Sciarra being the latest inductee in the Class of 2014.
 A notable player and alumnus of the UCLA football team is current NCIS star, actor Mark Harmon.
 Winner of the "all-around excellence" award, Harmon led his team to victory several times as the quarterback.

-The current head coach is Chip Kelly.
-Kelly was hired on November 25, 2017.
+The current head coach is DeShaun Foster.
+Foster replaced previous coach Chip Kelly on February 12, 2024.

 The UCLA Bruins men's football team have an NCAA Division I FBS Tournament record of 16–20–1 through thirty-six appearances.